jeandossantos/http-exception-library/README.md

 - PreconditionFailedException

 ## Constant HttpStatus
-The `HttpStatus` object provides constants for commonly used HTTP status codes.
-It maps the status names to their corresponding status codes.
+The `HttpStatus` object maps the status names to their corresponding status codes.

 - HttpStatus.CONTINUE: 100
 - HttpStatus.SWITCHING_PROTOCOLS: 101